nodemailer/nodemailer/README.md

   - **generateTextFromHTML** - if set to true uses HTML to generate plain text body part from the HTML if the text is not defined
   - **headers** - An object of additional header fields `{"X-Key-Name": "key value"}` (NB! values as passed as is, you should do your own encoding to 7bit if needed)
   - **attachments** - An array of attachment objects.
+  - **envelope** - optional SMTP envelope, if auto generated envelope is not suitable

 All text fields (e-mail addresses, plaintext body, html body) use UTF-8 as the encoding.
 Attachments are streamed as binary.